 When the opportunity to write this review came across my desk, I was curious: was this an app worth it?
 Did this app even exist anymore?
 Where does it stand when compared to the competition?
 Well, I made an account on Badoo.
 Want to find out if I found my bae or if Badoo is a total bust?
 Read my expert dating insider opinion below:

 My first impressions of this site are not anything special.
 The sign up was really easy and took about fifteen seconds to mark my gender, upload a photo, enter my birthday and name.
 Honestly, I think this sign up process took “quick and easy” to a negative extreme.

-I've noticed that the longer it takes for you to sign up, the more specific your matches are going to be.
+I’ve noticed that the longer it takes for you to sign up, the more specific your matches are going to be.
 For instance, with a site like Meet Mindful, it could take a solid hour to flesh out a profile upon sign-up.
-On that site, you're probably going to be able to find someone who not only shares your mutual interest of hot yoga, but you'll find someone who is also a vegan spiritualist just like you!
+On that site, you’re probably going to be able to find someone who not only shares your mutual interest in hot yoga, but you’ll find someone who is also a vegan spiritualist just like you!

 Since I wasn’t even required to fill out a bio on Badoo, it’s unlikely my matches are going to be well suited for me.
 Honestly, I think that Meet Mindful’s sign up process is overkill, but something in the middle of the two extremes would have been nice.